Description of Business

 1 — DESCRIPTION OF BUSINESS

-Adial Pharmaceuticals, Inc. (the "Company" or "Adial") was converted from a limited liability company to a corporation and reincorporated in Delaware on October 1, 2017 from ADial Pharmaceuticals, LLC, which was formed on November 23, 2010 in the Commonwealth of Virginia.
-Adial is presently engaged in the development of medications for the treatment of addictions and related disorders.
+Adial Pharmaceuticals, Inc. (the “Company” or “Adial”) was converted from a limited liability company formed under the name Adial Pharmaceuticals, LLC, formed on November 23, 2010 in the Commonwealth of Virginia to a corporation and reincorporated in Delaware on October 1, 2017.
+Adial is presently engaged in the development of medications for the treatment or prevention of addictions and related disorders.

-The Company is planning to commence its first Phase 3 clinical trial of its lead compound AD04 ("AD04") for the treatment of alcohol use disorder.
-Both the U.S. Food and Drug Administration ("FDA") and the European Medicines Authority ("EMA") have indicated they will accept heavy-drinking-based endpoints as a basis for approval for the treatment of alcohol use disorder rather than the previously required abstinence-based endpoints.
+The Company has recently released data from its ONWARD™ Phase 3 pivotal trial of its lead compound AD04 (“AD04”) for the treatment of Alcohol Use Disorder.
 Key patents have been issued in the United States, the European Union, and other jurisdictions for which the Company has exclusive license rights.
 The active ingredient in AD04 is ondansetron, a serotonin-3 antagonist.
-Due to its mechanism of action, AD04 has the potential to be used for the treatment of other addictive disorders, such as opioid use disorder, obesity, smoking, and other drug addictions.
+Due to its mechanism of action, AD04 is believed to have the potential to be used for the treatment of other addictive disorders, such as Opioid Use Disorder, obesity, smoking, and other drug addictions.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef